vasumahesh1/scaledjs/README.md

 > **IMPORTANT:**
 > ScaledJS is **under construction** and might have some quirks.
 Refer "What's working" Section.
-> Currently works awesome with Three Terrain Layers.
-When Terrain has 4 or more may lead to
+> If your Map has 4 or more Terrain (not Decoration) Layers may cause some Unexpected Behaviour.
-> Unexpected Behaviour
-> You will have certain issues with inter layer Edge Detection

 Installation
 --------------------------------